Harsh-Betty/Harsh-Betty/README.md

 ### About Me :
 I’m a Frontend developer and a UI/UX designer (and a Swiftie).
 <br>
-- :telescope: I’m a student and a I love exploring new fields.
+- :telescope: I’m a student, and I love exploring new fields.

-- :seedling: I'm currently looking for an internship & working on my graphic designing skills.
+- :seedling: I'm currently looking for an internship and working on my graphic designing skills.

 - :zap: In my free time, I love listening to Taylor Swift's songs.